tendermint/tendermint/UPGRADING.md

 lays out the reasoning for the changes as well as [RFC 009](https://tinyurl.com/rfc009) for a discussion of the complexities of upgrading consensus parameters.

+### RecheckTx Parameter Change

+`RecheckTx` was previously enabled by the `recheck` parameter in the mempool section of the `config.toml`.
+Setting it to true made Tendermint invoke another `CheckTx` ABCI call on each transaction remaining in the mempool following the execution of a block.
+Similar to the timeout parameter changes, this parameter makes more sense as a network-wide coordinated variable so that applications can be written knowing either all nodes agree on whether to run `RecheckTx`.

+Applications can turn on `RecheckTx` by altering the `ConsensusParams` in the `FinalizeBlock` ABCI response.

 ### CLI Changes